wangqiang8511/spark-demo/README.md

 * Create an instance profile (IAM role) with s3 read/write permission.
 * Create s3 bucket for exhibitor config sync.

-# Deploy the toy on local

-The local deployment is based on virtualbox and docker-machine These two softwares are required to be installed.

 After this you can

 ```bash